natuey/my_portfolio/README1.md

 ## Instructions:

 Cloning the project and installing Dependencies.
-Ensure you run 2 terminal windows open, one for express (back-end) and one for front-end.
+Ensure you run 2 terminal windows, one for express (back-end) and one for front-end.

 ###### Back-end: